IPsec Tunnelling Guide

 A tunnel can have one of the following execution statuses:

-• Down(Connecting): Initiator is tries to establish a new tunnel.
-Persisting of this state can indicate troubles in reaching the peer.
+Down(Connecting): The initiator is trying to establish a new tunnel.
+Remaining in this state can indicate problems reaching the peer.

-• Down(IKE Established): Phase 1 handshake was successful but no CHILD_SA was created.
-When persistent, it might indicate configuration problems, e.g. when subnets on both side don’t match.
+Down(IKE Established): The phase 1 handshake was successful but no CHILD_SA was created.
+When persistent, this might indicate configuration problems, for example when subnets on both sides do not match.
 Examine syslog to understand the issue.

-• Up(Installed): Everything works, tunnel is operational sending encrypted data.
+Up(Installed): Everything works; the tunnel is operational and sending encrypted data.

 This is the only "Up" state.

-• Down(Retransmission): Dead Peer Detection (DPD) request went unanswered.
-See next section for details.
+Down(Retransmission): A Dead Peer Detection (DPD) request went unanswered.
+See the retransmission section for details.

 example:/tunnel/#> show ipsec 1